 How to Fix It:

-2. Clean Print Heads: Run the print head cleaning tool in the printer settings.
+- Clean Print Heads: Use the printer’s built-in print head cleaning tool.

-3. Check Print Settings: Ensure you are selecting the correct printer and print quality in settings.
+- Check Print Settings: Ensure you’re selecting the correct printer and settings.

 4. Slow Printing Speed